 Simply Charly: In 1990, you published Dirac: A Scientific Biography, which was the first full-length biography of Paul Dirac to surface, six years after his death.
-What first prompted you to tackle the life of one of the history’s most influential physicists?
+What first prompted you to tackle the life of one of history’s most influential physicists?

 Helge Kragh: My main motivation was that a biography of this kind would fill a lacuna for both physicists and historians of science.
-I thought that Dirac’s life and science were not only of great interest in their own right but also that they might be used to picture the broader developments in theoretical physics between the 1920s and 1970s.
+I thought that Dirac’s life and science were not only of great interest in their own right, but also that they might be used to picture the broader developments in theoretical physics between the 1920s and 1970s.
 For this reason, I tried to write it in a way that did not focus too narrowly on Dirac as a scientist, but also on him as a kind of representative of the dramatic changes that occurred during his lifetime.
 Moreover, I did not focus on Dirac as a quantum theorist only.
 For example, I covered in some detail his fascinating cosmological theory based on the hypothesis of a varying gravitational constant.
 The hypothesis is still considered by some modern cosmologists, but in Dirac’s version, it was proved wrong, although he would not admit it.
 For a historian, wrong ideas are no less interesting than the right ones.

 SC: In the biography, you describe Paul’s father, Charles Dirac as a “domestic tyrant” who drove Dirac to become an introvert.
 Do you think Charles’ influence had any bearing on Dirac’s later career as a physicist?
 How did Paul’s childhood and upbringing affect his work?

 HK: There is little doubt that Dirac’s upbringing in Bristol, and the authoritarian (even tyrannical) attitude of his father, had a major effect on his way of thinking and (lack of) social life.
-It probably was a major cause why he thought and expressed himself in the independent, condensed and disciplined way that is so characteristic of his writings.
+It probably was a major cause of why he thought and expressed himself in the independent, condensed, and disciplined way that is so characteristic of his writings.
 While I think it affected his style of physics, I do not think one can trace some of his physical ideas back to his traumatic childhood experience in any direct way.
-It remains a matter of speculation whether or not he would have had these ideas had he been brought up differently.
+It remains a matter of speculation whether he would have had these ideas had he been brought up differently.

 SC: Dirac held the Lucasian Chair of Mathematics at Cambridge University, an academic post once held by Isaac Newton.
 Many have described Dirac’s grasp of mathematics as unrivaled by most physicists.
 How adept as a mathematician was he?

 HK: Some years ago, an interesting history was published of the Lucasian Chair and its holders from Newton to Hawking, in which I wrote the chapter on Dirac (K. Knox and R. Noakes, eds.
-From Newton to Hawking, Cambridge 2003).
+From Newton to Hawking, Cambridge, 2003).
 It should be kept in mind that the professorship is not, and never was, a chair in mathematics in our use of the term, but in theoretical physics.
-Dirac evidently had a talent for mathematics, but he was not an exceptionally brilliant mathematician compared to, for example, Hermann Weyl, John von Neumann or even Max Born.
+Dirac evidently had a talent for mathematics, but he was not an exceptionally brilliant mathematician compared to, for example, Hermann Weyl, John von Neumann, or even Max Born.
 He often used mathematics rather freely and without caring too much about rigor, but that was part of his personal style.
 Although mathematicians found his approach problematic and somewhat sloppy, it was very productive nevertheless, as exemplified by his introduction of the d-function and the Dirac matrices.
 Generally, his view and use of mathematics was ambiguous.
 He often praised the sublime power of pure mathematics, but in reality, he often used approximation methods characteristic of engineers.
 As I argue in my book, his adherence to what he called the principle of mathematical beauty turned out to be a blind alley.

 SC: According to theoretical physicist Victor Weisskopf, “Dirac succeeded in unifying relativity theory with quantum mechanics, leading both to the concept of antimatter and to quantum field theory, a consistent way of dealing with the interaction of matter with electromagnetic and other fields.”
 Can you elaborate on this?